 Hist.: OSSHE 5-2008(Temp), f. & cert. ef.
 2-19-08 thru 8-16-08; OSSHE 9-2008, f. & cert. ef.
-7-21-08; OUS 2-2013(Temp), f. & cert. ef.
-4-10-13 thru 9-30-13; OUS 6-2013; f. & cert. ef.
-11-1-13 580-061-0160 Disqualification from Consideration for Award of Contracts (1) A Public University may disqualify an Entity from consideration for award of Public University Contracts for the reasons listed in subsection (2) of this section after providing the Entity with notice and a reasonable opportunity to be heard. (a) All OUS Public Universities may rely upon a disqualification of an Entity by another Public University or exclusion by the federal government or the State of Oregon.
-The Chancellor's Office will maintain a current roster for Entities that have been disqualified. (b) In lieu of the disqualification process described in this rule, a Public University contracting for a Public Improvement may petition the Construction Contractors Board to disqualify an Entity from consideration for award of the Public University's Public Improvement Contracts for the reasons listed in subsection (2) of this rule.
-(2) An Entity may be disqualified from consideration for Award of a Contract for any of the following reasons: (a) A primary employee of the Entity has been convicted of a criminal offense as an incident of obtaining or attempting to obtain a public or private contract or subcontract or in the performance of such contract or subcontract; (b) A primary employee of the Entity has been convicted under state or federal statutes of embezzlement, theft, forgery, bribery, falsification or destruction of records, receiving stolen property, or any other offense indicating a lack of business integrity or business honesty that currently, seriously, and directly affects the person's responsibility for the Entity; (c) A primary employee of the Entity has been convicted under state or federal antitrust statutes; (d) A primary employee of the Entity has committed a violation of a contract provision that is regarded by a Public University or the Construction Contractors Board to be so serious as to justify disqualification.
+7-21-08 580-061-0160 Disqualification from Consideration for Award of Contracts (1) An Institution may disqualify an Entity from consideration for award of Institution Contracts for the reasons listed in subsection (2) of this section after providing the Entity with notice and a reasonable opportunity to be heard. (a) All OUS Institutions may rely upon a disqualification of an Entity by another Institution.
+The Chancellor's Office will maintain a current roster for Entities that have been disqualified. (b) In lieu of the disqualification process described in this rule, an Institution contracting for a Public Improvement may petition the Construction Contractors Board to disqualify an Entity from consideration for award of the Institution's Public Improvement Contracts for the reasons listed in subsection (2) of this rule.
+(2) An Entity may be disqualified from consideration for Award of a Contract for any of the following reasons: (a) A primary employee of the Entity has been convicted of a criminal offense as an incident of obtaining or attempting to obtain a public or private contract or subcontract or in the performance of such contract or subcontract; (b) A primary employee of the Entity has been convicted under state or federal statutes of embezzlement, theft, forgery, bribery, falsification or destruction of records, receiving stolen property, or any other offense indicating a lack of business integrity or business honesty that currently, seriously, and directly affects the person's responsibility for the Entity; (c) A primary employee of the Entity has been convicted under state or federal antitrust statutes; (d) A primary employee of the Entity has committed a violation of a contract provision that is regarded by an Institution or the Construction Contractors Board to be so serious as to justify disqualification.
 A violation may include, but is not limited to, a failure to perform the terms of a contract or an unsatisfactory performance in accordance with the terms of the contract.
 However, a failure to perform or an unsatisfactory performance caused by acts beyond the control of the Entity may not be considered to be a basis for disqualification; (e) The Entity does not carry workers' compensation or unemployment insurance as required by statute.
-(3) A Public University will issue a Written decision to disqualify an Entity under this section.
+(3) An Institution will issue a Written decision to disqualify an Entity under this section.
 The decision will: (a) State the reasons for the action taken; and (b) Inform the disqualified Entity of the appeal rights of the Entity under ORS 279C.445 and 279C.450.
 (4) A copy of the decision issued under subsection (3) of this section must be mailed or otherwise furnished immediately to the disqualified Entity.
 (5) Appeal of Disqualification.
-An Entity who wishes to appeal disqualification must, within three (3) business days after receipt of notice of disqualification, notify the Public University in Writing that the Entity appeals the disqualification.
-Immediately upon receipt of the notice of appeal, the Public University will notify the OUS Vice Chancellor of Finance and Administration, or designee.
-(6) The OUS Vice Chancellor of Finance and Administration, or designee, will conduct the appeal generally consistent with the procedures set forth in ORS 279C.450.
-The OUS Vice Chancellor of Finance and Administration, or designee, may share the final outcome of the appeal with all Public Universities.
+An Entity who wishes to appeal disqualification will, within three (3) business days after receipt of notice of disqualification, notify the Institution in Writing that the Entity appeals the disqualification.
+Immediately upon receipt of the notice of appeal, the Institution will notify the Director of the Oregon Department of Administrative Services, or designee.
+(6) The Oregon Department of Administrative Services will conduct the appeal in accordance with ORS 279C.450.
 Stat.
 Auth.: ORS 351 Stats.
 Implemented: